icefields/icefields/README.md

   ▐░█▄▄▄▄▄ ▐░█▄▄▄█░▌▐░█▄▄▄▄▄  ▄▄█░█▄▄       ▐░▌
    ▀▀▀▀▀▀▀  ▀▀▀▀▀▀▀  ▀▀▀▀▀▀▀  ▀▀▀▀▀▀▀        ▀
 ```
+Luci4/Icefields.
-Hello!
-I’m Luci4/Icefields a software developer committed to advancing open source projects that prioritize freedom and privacy.
+Software developer committed to advancing open source projects that prioritize freedom and privacy.
 My work aims to harness technology with full control—ensuring transparency, security, and independence from major corporations.

 At present, my main focus is developing Power Ampache 2, a comprehensive Android music streaming app designed in the Material You style.
-It integrates with Ampache, Nextcloud Music, and other compatible backends (Ampache API 4 and later).
+It integrates with Ampache, Nextcloud Music, and other compatible backends.
 This project reflects my dedication to reducing reliance on large corporations and empowering individuals through technology.

-I also enjoy spending time ricing window managers (Hyprland and Awesome), writing Lua, Bash, and Fish scripts, and collaborating on various secondary projects.
+I also enjoy spending time ricing my (Arch) Linux system, Hyprland and Awesome, writing Lua, Bash, and Fish scripts, and collaborating on various secondary projects.

 This profile will also host the codebase for my seminars/coding clinics.